Michaelpku/PHBS_TQFML/README.md

   8. Breast: left, right.
   9. Breast-quadr: left-up, left-low, right-up,	right-low, central.
   10. Irradiat:	yes, no.
-- Eight missing values in Node-caps attribute and one missing value in Breast-quadr attribute.

 ## Methodology
 - Import data and check